airwallex/airwallex-risk-android/README.md

 ## Requirements

-The Airwallex Risk Android SDK requires Android Studio Flamingo or later and is compatible with apps targeting Android 8 or above.
+The Airwallex Risk Android SDK requires Android Studio Flamingo or later with Java 17 and is compatible with apps targeting Android 8 or above.

 ### Installation